-This function speeds up directory listing with four improvements to readdir: (1) vlistdir lists multiple directories at a time; (2) an opendir call is not necessary prior to beginning listing the directory; (3) vlistdir retrieves attributes along with directory entries, saving subsequent stats; and (4) vlistdir can work recursively.
-The operation can be viewed as a fast vectorized ftw(3) that reads NFS directory contents using as few RPCs as possible.
+vlistdir.
+This function speeds up directory listing with four improvements to readdir: (1) vlistdir lists multiple directories at once; (2) a prior opendir is not necessary for listing; (3) vlistdir retrieves attributes along with directory entries, saving subsequent stats; (4) vlistdir can work recursively.
+It can be viewed as a fast vectorized ftw(3) that reads NFS directory contents using as few RPCs as possible.

-vlistdir takes five arguments: an array of directories to list, a bitmap indicating desired attributes, a flag to select recursive listing, a user-defined callback function (similar to ftw's second argument [18]), and a user-provided opaque pointer that is passed to the callback.
-For each listed directory entry, the callback function is invoked with three arguments: an attribute structure that contains the file path and the active file attributes (see Section 3.3), the top-level ancestor directory as it appeared in vlistdir's first argument, and the opaque pointer (the last argument of vlistdir). vlistdir processes directories in the order given; recursion is breadth-first.
+vlistdir takes five arguments: an array of directories to list, a bitmap indicating desired attributes, a flag to select recursive listing, a user-defined callback function (similar to ftw's second argument [27]), and a userprovided opaque pointer that is passed to the callback. vlistdir processes directories in the order given; recursion is breadth-first.
 However, directories at the same level in the tree are listed in an arbitrary order.